Skip to content

 Clay TypeColorUsage RateProperties

-Kaolin (White)White/cream1 tsp/lb oilsMildest; great for sensitive skin; slip for shaving
+Kaolin (White)White/cream1 tsp/lb oilsMildest; sensitive skin; slip for shaving

-BentoniteGray-green1 tsp/lb oilsDrawing; good for oily skin; excellent for shaving soap
+BentoniteGray-green1 tsp/lb oilsDrawing; oily skin; excellent for shaving

-French GreenSage green1 tsp/lb oilsMineral-rich; suitable for all skin types
+French GreenSage green1 tsp/lb oilsMineral-rich; all skin types

-Rose/PinkSoft pink1 tsp/lb oilsGentle; great for sensitive and mature skin
+Rose/PinkSoft pink1 tsp/lb oilsGentle; sensitive and mature skin

 RhassoulBrown1 tsp/lb oilsMoroccan; conditioning; reduces dryness

-How to Add: Mix clay with a small amount of oil or water to create a slurry before adding at trace.
-This prevents clumping.
+How to Add: Mix clay with a small amount of oil or water to create a slurry before adding at trace to prevent clumping.

 Lather Boosters & Hardeners